Broadcast Date: Wednesday, June 29, 2022 from 12:00 pm to 2:00 pm (ET)

 Thus, legal practitioners should be well-versed with all the latest legal developments that constitute their professional responsibilities in reporting child abuse to avoid noncompliance.

-Join a panel of distinguished professionals organized by The Knowledge Group as they provide a comprehensive guide on how lawyers should report child abuse cases.
+Listen as experienced professionals in child protection Deborah A. Ausburn and Tom Rawlings of Taylor English Duma LLP provide a comprehensive guide on how lawyers should report child abuse cases.
 Speakers, among other things, will offer practical tips and compliance strategies with utmost ethical accountability in this ever-changing regulatory landscape.

 Key topics include: